Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 ## **Objective**

 In this workshop you will learn how Confluent Cloud can enable you to quickly and easily stand up a streaming ETL pipeline.
-During this workshop you’ll get hands-on experience with building out an end-to-end ETL pipeline; from extracting & loading data from out-of-the-box source & target systems with connectors to transforming the data in real-time with ksqlDB all in Confluent Cloud.
+During this workshop you’ll get hands-on experience with building out an end-to-end ETL pipeline; from extracting & loading data from out-of-the-box source & target systems with connectors to transforming the data in real-time with flink all in Confluent Cloud.
 The use case will be centered around creating dynamic product promotions based on real-time purchases, inventory levels, and clickstream data applying a number of transformations like filter, aggregate or join on your data streams, and then easily loading it in the destination application, all without having to type a single line of code.

 Attendees will leave with a clear understanding of their upcoming ETL implementation, how to get started with Confluent Cloud, and the resources available to assist with development.